The Best Gig Apps: Explore Top Platforms by Skill Set

 Instacart

-Instacart focuses on grocery shopping and delivery.
+Instacart focuses on grocery delivery and shopping.
 Instacart offers full-service and in-service shopping options.
-Full-service shoppers fulfill and deliver shopping orders.
-They go to the grocery store, pick out items the customer ordered, message them for any substitutions, and deliver the order.
-In-store shoppers don’t offer delivery and only package the orders for pickup.
+Full-service Instacart shoppers fulfill and deliver shopping orders.
+They go to the grocery store, select the items the customer ordered, message the customer about any substitutions, and deliver the order.
+In-store shoppers don’t offer delivery; they only package orders for pickup.
+Shoppers use the Instacart payment card to pay for the order.

 Regional Favorites